Azzbo77/Azzbo77-AI/README.md

 ## Next Steps

-Configure Ollama with a specific model
+- Configure Ollama with a specific model

-Add custom functionality to the AI agent
+- Add custom functionality to the AI agent

-Improve the UI experience
+- Improve the UI experience

-Document usage and features
+- Document usage and features

 ## Contributing
 Since this is my first attempt, I’m open to suggestions!
 Feel free to open an issue or submit a pull request if you have ideas or improvements.

-License
+## License

+This project is licensed under the [MIT License](LICENSE).